V0idpool/VoidWatch_Guardian/README.md

 - **AutoStart**: `True` to enable automatic monitoring upon application launch.
 - **MonitoringInterval**: The interval in seconds for the monitoring timer.
+- **EnablePeriodicRestart**: `True` to enable periodic program restarts based on the set `RestartInterval`.
+- **RestartInterval**: The interval in hours for periodically restarting all monitored programs.
 - **Program Paths**: Each monitored program has an entry as `Program1`, `Program2`, etc.

 Example: